padas-lab-de/pypadre/doc/source/experiment_creator.rst

 * get_estimator_params(estimator_name): This function returns all the parameters belonging to an estimator.
 * get_estimator_object(estimator_name): Returns an object of the estimator as specified in the mappings.json implementation
 * get_local_dataset(name): Returns the instance of the dataset
+* get_param_values(experiment_name): Returns all the non-default parameters set for that experiment in the same format that is used to set the parameters

 Set Functions
 -------------
-* set_param_values(experiment_name, param_dict): Used to set the parameters for a particular experiment.
-The param_dict contains the name of the estimator and the parameters to be set for that estimator.
+* set_param_values(experiment_name, param): Used to set the parameters for a particular experiment.
+The param contains the name of the estimator and the parameters to be set for that estimator.
 The parameters for the experiment are set after validation.
+The param could be a string or a dictionary.
+The format is given by estimator_name.parameter_name:[parameter_value1, parameter_value2, ...., parameter_valueN].
+Multiple parameters can be chained by the '|' operator.
+Any parameter or value that could not be inserted will be discarded.
-* set_parameters(estimator_object, estimator_name, param_dict): This function sets the parameters for the estimator
-object after validating that the estimator has such an available parameter.
+* set_parameters(estimator_object, estimator_name, param_dict): This function sets the parameters for the estimator object after validating that the estimator has such an available parameter.

 Validation Functions
 --------------------